RodNSS/Nashville_Airbnb_Neighborhood_Crime_Exploration/README.md

 - Depending on the Airbnb host’s particular location settings, the coordinates may not be exact.
 If location is set to “specific” there is a higher likelihood the coordinates will match the exact property.
-If the location is set to “general” then the coordinates only link to the general area the property is located in within a half mile radius.
+If the location is set to “general” then the coordinates only link to the general area the property is located in within 450 feet according to http://insideairbnb.com/data-assumptions.
 It’s still possible to find the exact property if the listing has an exterior photo or permit number but this is not ideal.

 - There are lots of crime incidents which will require proper filtering and viewing options in order to not overwhelm the map and make relevant for an Airbnb user.